ZachIsAGardner/beach/README.md

 # beachcomber
 Stranded on a mysterious beach, you must explore and battle with evil monsters to escape!

 With this source code you can run this game in a copy of PICO-8.
-If you're just intersted in playing the game and you don't own PICO-8 you can check it here: https://zachisagardner.itch.io/beachcomber
+If you're just interested in playing the game and you don't own PICO-8 you can check it out here: https://zachisagardner.itch.io/beachcomber

 ## PICO-8